 Had they heard him, the young man’s words would have done little to reassure them.
 The creature defied their imaginations and did not even attempt to hide their fear.
 Expletives and various blasphemies flew from their lips as they hastily attempted to draw their rifles to fire at the portal.

 Dexter was pushed against one of the adjacent walls.
 A hole formed in his stomach and bifurcated him.
 His upper and lower bodies were seemingly collected and disappeared as they moved toward the vortex.

 At the same time, Jenkins had his foot wrapped around an invisible appendance.
 His body was dragged toward the swirling whirlpool of light.
 His hands left bloody claw prints on the floor before he disappeared.

 The remaining men managed to fire a few shots but their resistance was futile.
 One’s head was popped off.
-Another lost his arms while another lost his legs.
-None suffered for long.
+Another lost his arms and the last remaining member lost his legs.
+None of the three remaining men suffered for long.
 Their bodies were quickly devoured by whatever creature performed their impromptu decapitations and amputations.

 Willy arrived shortly after with a pouch of white powder in one hand and the Necronomicon in the other.
 He looked around the now empty room newly decorated with blood and placed his hands on his hips.
 A frown furrowed on his brow.

 He opened the book and spoke in an unfamiliar language that could roughly be translated as, “What did I tell you about eating my guests?”